mbid/mbid.github.io/posts/type-checking-with-eqlog-typing/index.md

 }
 ```

-This concludes the implementation of our first version our type checker.
+This concludes the implementation of our first version of our type checker.
 Thanks for following along!
 But the series is not done yet:
 The next post will introduce generics, and we'll implement Hindley-Milner type inference in Eqlog.